smart-data-models/dataModel.PointOfInterest/Beach/doc/spec.md

 -   `accessType` : Describes how to get to this beach.

-    -   Attribute type: List of [Text](https://schema.org/Text)
+    -   Attribute type: Property.
+List of [Text](https://schema.org/Text)
     -   Allowed values: (`privateVehicle`, `boat`, `onFoot`, `publicTransport`)
     -   Optional

 -   `refSeeAlso` : Reference to one or more related entities.
-    -   Attribute type: List of References
+    -   Attribute type: Relationship.
+List of References
     -   Optional

 ## Examples